aosabook/500lines/functionalDB/chapter.md

        (traverse [start-ent-id] #{}
                 (partial explore-fn db ts) (partial entity-at db ts) structure-fn))))
  ````
-The implementation itself of the algorithm is the classical implementation with a minor twist - laziness.
-The results of the traversal are computed lazily, meaning that the traversal would continue as long as its results are consumed.
+The implementation itself of the algorithm is the classical implementation with a minor, yet important twist - laziness.
+The results of the traversal are computed lazily, meaning that the traversal would continue as long as its results are needed.

 This is done by having the combination of *cons* and *lazy-seq* wrapping the recursive call at the *traverse* function.